2023-12-01; Version 11

 I wrote one of the earliest e-mail programs in 1965.
 As the story says, even back then we worried that someone might spam, though we didn't call it that (the term wasn't applied to messages until 1993, based on the the 1970 Monty Python Spam skit).

-Spam is not just an annoyance: it is often used to send "phishing" messages that try to take over computers.
+Spam is not just an annoyance: it is often used to send scam messages that try to steal your money or take over your computers.
 Hundreds of spam messages are sent to me every day, but only one or two a week get through.
-The tools I have evolved eliminate almost all spam, but I have to pay attention and update my rules when spammers' techniques change.
+The tools I built eliminate most spam; but I still have to pay attention and update my rules as spammers' techniques change.

-The first prerequisite for spam filtering is to hook my filters into the mail processing pipeline.
 My mail is hosted at Pair Networks Inc, a large, programmer-friendly, efficient hosting provider.
 Pair provides several spam filtering features that operate in its mail handling pipeline: virus rejection, black hole list rejection, and bad address rejection.
+The pipeline also invokes the free program mailmunge to look up SPF and DKIM records for my domain, and adds lines for these protocols to the mail message headers.
+Pair also runs the free SpamAssassin utility and adds a header to he mail with a spam score.
+These actions are configured from the Pair account control dashboard.

-With the ISP's permission, I run a low-volume forwarding service for a few people listed on the Multicians list.
+With the ISP's permission, my script runs a low-volume forwarding service for a few people listed on the Multicians list.
 The forwarding is done by a simple procmail include file that checks the X-Delivered-To header (the envelope address, which may be different from the To field) and forwards it if there is a match.
 This include file is generated automatically from the Multicians database when it is updated.

 Multicians therefore get the worst of the spam filtered out, but I avoid the chance of a false positive.
 I don't want to do any filtering that would involve me in hanging on to mail for others, or reading their mail to see if it is spam, or guaranteeing that I will check things every day.
 Their mail does get the SpamAssassin markings, so they can filter spam when they receive it.

-Next, I block mail from senders whose top-level domain is not on my list.
+Next, the procmail script blocks mail from senders whose top-level domain is not on my approved list.
 Hundreds of new TLDs have recently been approved, such as .CLICK and .TIRES.
 My experience so far is that these domains are used for nothing but spam.
 Similarly, most mail from addresses in certain countries has never been anything but spam for me.
-I have a whitelist of friends who use uncommon addresses: all other mail is saved in a mailbox I can glance at before I empty it.
-Blocking mail from unwanted TLDs eliminates 40% of my incoming mail.
+I have a whitelist of friends who use uncommon addresses: all other mail from spammy TLDs is saved in a mailbox I can glance at before I empty it.
+Blocking mail from unwanted TLDs eliminates about 40% of my incoming mail.

-The next step I take (still in procmail) is to examine the mail headers and look for the delivery header added by Pair's server, so I can find the sending mail server that delivered to it, called the "last hop."
+The next step the procmail script takes is to examine the mail headers and look for the delivery headers added by Pair's server, so I can find the sending mail server that delivered to Pair, called the "last hop."
 A large amount of spam is sent from mail servers whose name either can't be looked up, or looks like a dialup or cable modem address.
 I check the sending server against a list of patterns that catch many unacceptable servers, by name or IP range.
 I also check against a list of valid mail servers and senders, and block mail with forged "From" addresses.
-This check is similar to what the "Sender Permitted From" (SPF) proposal would do, if it is implemented: instead of waiting for senders to publish their records, I built my own small database of the results this facility would provide.
+(I update the file of patterns that identify spammers when I notice spam that got past the filter.)

-The next filtering step I perform is to run The SpamBouncer to classify each message.
-SpamBouncer is a big set of procmail files that I include from my main procmail script.
-SpamBouncer is a free tool created by Catherine Jefferson about 2001 that recognizes spam by using a variety of patterns.
+The next filtering step the procmail script performs is to include The SpamBouncer scripts to classify each message.
+SpamBouncer is a free procmail tool created by Catherine Jefferson about 2001 that recognizes spam by using a variety of patterns.
 (Catherine has begun updating SpamBouncer again as of 2015.
 Most recent update was version 3.0 in 2017.
 Version 2.3 still works OK for me with only a few patches, but I will look into the new one.
 It's slow though, which is one reason to do quick checks first.)

 SpamBouncer does the following:

-The result of running SpamBouncer is some headers added to the mail message, and some flag values I can test in the procmail program.
+The result of running SpamBouncer is some headers added to the mail message, and some flag values tested by in the procmail script.

-If none of the classification steps above have tagged a message as virus, spam, possible spam, bad sender, etc, procmail delivers it to the appropriate mailbox.
-If it was tagged, the message is delivered to "hold" mailboxes configured in my procmail script.
+If none of the classification steps above have tagged a message as virus, spam, possible spam, bad sender, etc, procmail delivers it to an appropriate mailbox at my ISP account, so that I can read the mail on my computer or phone.
+Tagged messages are delivered to "hold" mailboxes configured in the procmail script.

-The system works without much oversight.
-I can check the contents of the "hold" mailboxes to see that everything is running well, usually every day.
-The "hold" mailboxes sometimes contain false positives, which I rescue, and add the correspondent to the whitelist.
+This system works without much oversight.
+I check the contents of the "hold" mailboxes daily to see that everything is running well.
+The "hold" mailboxes sometimes contain false positives, which I rescue, and add the correspondent to the whitelist or adjust filter parameters.
 I also look at the logs to spot obvious spammers, and add them to the quick discard list, in order to speed up mail processing and avoid sending it to my colleagues.

 Understand that the bars aren't exactly comparable, since both the spammers' behavior and the spam filters evolved during this time.
 The filters got better, and the spam tactics got more aggressive.
 Much of the forwarded mail was spam, as I mentioned above.
 The sharp jump in June, July, and August 2004 is due to spammers' adoption of dictionary attacks, and the drop in September came from adopting SMTP reject.
 Here is a graph of last month's spam intercepts:

-Every day, I get some spam that is caught by only one filter.
+Every day, I get some spam that is caught by only one method.
 I get a few false negatives a month, i.e. spam not caught by any filter.
 Usually there is a way I can teach my system to reject future mails from such a source.
 I see a few pieces of mail a month that get false positives, i.e. good mail classified as spam.
 Personal mail in this category is usually the result of the reverse DNS trap; commercial mail that gets falsely identified as spam is usually caught by SpamBouncer's content heuristics.
+(When I sign up for an account on a new web site, I have to remember to update my "white list.")

-I get a lot of lame mail messages, for example mail with a subject in Spanish sent from a .de address (Germany), via a mail server in Russia.
+I trap a lot of lame mail messages, for example mail with a subject in Spanish sent from a .de address (Germany), via a mail server in Russia.

 Suppose you want to do something similar, but you don't have the ability to install filters at your mail provider, or alter the mail server's behavior?
 You may be able to set up adequate filtering that runs all on your own machine, at the cost of downloading a lot of garbage bytes that are then discarded by your filters.